The Man Without a Face (1935 film)

 The Man Without a Face is a 1935 British drama film directed by George King and starring Carol Coombe, Cyril Chosack and Moore Marriott.
-It was made as a quota quickie at Walton Studios.
+It was written by St. John Erskine, Randall Faye and Michael Trevellian, and was made as a quota quickie at Walton Studios.

 Synopsis

 A man wrongly convicted of murder is able to escape when he is involved in a train crash and changes identity with another passenger, not realising that he is the real killer.